 The spots take place on the host leaves when the plants are one or two months old.
 Later, necrotic lesions also appear on the stem.
-There are two leaf spot diseases of groundnut due to two different species of genus Cercospora.
+There are two leaf spot diseases of groundnut due to two different species of the genus Cercospora.

 Pathogen